vmware-tanzu/pinniped/site/content/docs/concierge-only-demo.md

    If you would prefer to customize the available options, please see [deploy/concierge/README.md](https://github.com/vmware-tanzu/pinniped/blob/main/deploy/concierge/README.md) for instructions on how to deploy using `ytt`.

-1. Create a `WebhookAuthenticator` object to configure Pinniped to authenticate using local-user-authenticator.
+1. Create a `WebhookAuthenticator` object to configure the Pinniped Concierge to authenticate using local-user-authenticator.

     ```bash
     cat <<EOF | kubectl create --namespace pinniped-concierge -f -